Rocky Mountaineer Train Holidays

 Can you hop on and off?

-No, the train doesn't stop at every town like a normal train service.
+No, the train doesn't stop in every town like a normal train service.
 You'll spend a full day on the train and then stopover for the night.

 What about bags and transfers?